Why is there a Dress Code?

 All Other Courses (Ages 7 and up)

-Boys: BLACK sweatpants or shorts, PLAIN WHITE t-shirt, *appropriate dance shoes.
+Boys: BLACK sweatpants or shorts, PLAIN WHITE t-shirt, appropriate dance shoes for the class.

 *Please consult with us before purchasing dance shoes, as not all shoes are created equal and cheaper is rarely better.
 Additionally, all students are required to wear the same style and color shoe when it comes time to perform so it is best to ask before buying!
 Dancers may buy dance shoes wherever they’re sold, but we encourage you to get personally fitted and purchase directly through us if time allows (typically two weeks).
 For a physical location, we like The Dancer’s Closet in Littleton or Boulder Bodywear in Lafayette.
 If you prefer to shop online, we suggest Discount Dance Supply.